tvang88/06-API-weather-dashboard/README.md

 # 06 Server-Side APIs: Weather Dashboard

+Task was done with help from, Bootstrap, WebMDN, google searches, and youtube videos.
+With these codes, the user will be able to search the 5 days weather forecast of a city, using the city's name or zip zode.

 ## Your Task

 Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
 Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
 Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.